My Al Capone Museum | home

 I'm not a big fan of auction houses for the following reasons.

-1)They have so many high user fees such as the famous buyer's premium and restrictions for payments.
-After the final hammer your item price is so damned inflated that you feel ripped off.
+1)They have so many high user fees, such as the famous buyer's premium and restrictions on payments.
+After the final hammer, your item's price is so damned inflated that you feel ripped off.

 3) Their expert authenticators have authenticated items that turned out to be fakes.

 One thing to point out.
 You will never see a warehouse load of Capone items for sale without mention of it in the news.
-If you start seeing items come out of the wood work at a cheap price and with no provenance, then that's good reason to stay away.
+If you start seeing items come out of the woodwork at a cheap price and with no provenance, then that's a good reason to stay away.
 In 2008, many people got ripped off by a company selling on Ebay who claimed to have many fake items coming from Al Capone's home.
-If they were real items with any shred of authentic provenance or at least a contact name from whence it came, then you better believe that they would be showing the documents in order for the price to shoot up in their favor.
-If the price is way low and there is no provenance, then it can be later used as their defence that at such a low starting price, what did you really expect?
+If they were real items with any shred of authentic provenance or at least a contact name from whence they came, then you had better believe that they would be showing the documents in order for the price to shoot up in their favor.
+If the price is way low and there is no provenance, then it can be later used as their defense at such a low starting price, what did you really expect?
 Something real?

-If you google the persons name who signs the COA and come up with zilch then this pretty much tells you that it's not very reputable.
-It's your hard earned money, so question, question, question!
+If you google the person's name who signed the COA and come up with zilch, then this pretty much tells you that it's not very reputable.
+It's your hard-earned money, so question, question, question!
 Anyone can print a COA.
 We sure would all love to own an authentic item that's somehow linked to the historical Al Capone.
-I got an email from another person which pretty much is the same as the all others I got in the past.
+I got an email from another person which all is pretty much the same as all the others I got in the past.

 I saw an item once stated as personally belonging to Al Capone.
 It had the letter "C" engraved on it.
 It must be real?

 Not necessarily!
-I own some Al Capone items that have no monograms on it.
-Case in point is that I recently got a shot glass from Al's granddaughter that was pulled from his estate before items were up for auction.
-There are faked monogrammed items too so beware!
+I own some Al Capone items that have no monograms on them.
+Case in point is that I recently got a shot glass from Al's granddaughter that was pulled from his estate before the items were up for auction.
+There are faked monogrammed items too, so beware!
 Pocket watches, cigarette cases, belt buckles, rings, pen holder, hip flask, etc....
 I know, sure, anyone can fake items, (READ BELOW) find any jewelry with the initials "C" or "A.C." and claim it as belonging to Al Capone.
 Ebay sometimes has these clowns trying to pass off repurposed monogrammed jewelry as belonging to Al Capone.
-Here are some rules to remember,
+Here are some rules to remember.

 1) PROVENANCE, PROVENANCE, PROVENANCE!!!
 No verifiable story?
 Then no money!!